esroyo/moonmoon-cubic/README.md

 Usage
 ----------
-Unzip the contents of this repo into your moonmoon base directory.

-Modify `index.php` so it defaults to `cubic` theme:
+Unzip the contents of this repo into your moonmoon base directory, and modify `index.php` so it defaults to `cubic` theme.
+For example:

 ```sh
 sed -i s/default/cubic/ index.php